Hostel: Part II

 Hostel: Part II is a 2007 American horror film written and directed by Eli Roth, serving as a sequel to Hostel (2005).
 It is the second installment in the Hostel film series.
-The film stars Lauren German, Roger Bart, Heather Matarazzo, Bijou Phillips and Richard Burgi, while Jay Hernandez briefly reprises his role from the first film.
+The film stars Lauren German, Roger Bart, Heather Matarazzo, Bijou Phillips, and Richard Burgi.
 It was produced by Mike Fleiss, Roth, and Chris Briggs, with Boaz Yakin, Scott Spiegel, and Quentin Tarantino serving as executive producers.
 The plot follows three American female art students in Rome who are directed to a Slovak village where they are eventually kidnapped and taken to a facility in which rich clients pay to torture and kill other people.

 After the significant box office receipts of Hostel, Roth conceived a sequel set directly after the events of the first film, opting to include three female protagonists to "up the ante."
-Filming took place in the fall of 2006 in Prague at Barrandov Studios, with additional photography occurring in Iceland and Slovakia.
+Filming took place in September 2006 in Prague at Barrandov Studios, with additional photography occurring in Iceland and Slovakia.

 Banned from theatrical release in several countries, Hostel: Part II had its world premiere at the Museum of the Moving Image in New York City on June 6, 2007, and was released theatrically in the United States two days later, on June 8.
 The film earned less than its predecessor at the box office, grossing $17 million in the United States by the end of its theatrical run, whereas the original made $19 million in its opening weekend alone.
 Prior to its theatrical release, a workprint of the film leaked on the Internet, and one publication at the time claimed it was the "most pirated film ever", which Roth suggested was a factor in the film's box office returns.

 Plot

-Following the events of Hostel (2005), Paxton suffers from PTSD and lives in seclusion with his girlfriend, Stephanie.
-After an argument where Stephanie denounces Paxton's paranoia as exaggerated and insufferable, she wakes to find his headless corpse in their kitchen.
-An unmarked box containing Paxton's severed head is delivered to Elite Hunting boss Sasha.
+Following his escape from the Elite Hunting Club, Paxton suffers from PTSD and lives in seclusion with his girlfriend, Stephanie.
+After an argument where Stephanie denounces Paxton's paranoia as exaggerated and "insufferable", she wakes to find his headless corpse in their kitchen.
+Soon after, an unmarked box containing Paxton's severed head is delivered to the Elite Hunting Club's boss, Sasha Rassimov.

 In Rome, three American art students, Beth, Whitney, and Lorna, are convinced by Axelle, a nude model they are sketching, to join her on a luxurious spa vacation in Slovakia.
-The four check into a hostel, where the desk clerk surreptitiously uploads their passport photos to an auction website.
-American businessman Todd and his best friend Stuart win the bids on Whitney and Beth.
-They then travel to Slovakia.
+During a train ride, Beth is accosted by a passenger while Lorna gets her iPod stolen, which Axelle recovers.
+The four check into a hostel, where the desk clerk surreptitiously uploads their passport photos to an auction website run by the Elite Hunting Club.
+American businessman Todd and his best friend Stuart win the bids on Whitney and Beth, and excitedly travel to Slovakia.